echelon2718/Neural-Network-and-GWO/README.md

 Our findings indicate a marked improvement in accuracy and learning efficiency following the implementation of GWO.
-In order to prove this, we use the Iris dataset to implement Deep Neural Network.
+In order to prove this, we use the Iris dataset to train the Deep Neural Network.
 As a result, this method provides great that can match the performance of several robust models such as XGBoost, RandomForest, and SVM for classifying the Iris dataset.